elec327/elec327.github.io/lab6/index.md

 working memory of the player.
 In this lab, you will design the PCB for your implementation of Simon and work on the code to process button presses.

+Parts:
-4 buttons
+- 4 buttons with 1206 capacitors in parallel
-4 APA102 SPI RGB LEDs
-(probably either in a row or in a circle)
+- 4 APA102 SPI RGB LEDs (probably either in a row or in a circle)
-Power switch
+- Power switch
-AAA battery pack
+- AAA battery pack
-Piezo buzzer
+- Piezo buzzer (wired up for PWM - see Part 2)

+#### Part 2: Playing tones via PWM

+Wire a piezo buzzer between to 2 PWM-capable pins.
+By connecting the device in this manner and enabling one or both channels, the volume of the sound can be changed.
+Write code that plays a standard octave scale starting from middle C (261 Hz).
+Each note should be 1 second long with a 1 second pause in between.
+The scale should then repeat.
+Every other scale should be a higher volume.

-#### Part 2: Software Debouncing
+#### Part 3: Software Debouncing

 Two buttons which must be pressed in the pattern 1, 2, 1, 1, 2, 2.
 The LED should get
-progressively brighter as pattern is entered faster and faster.
+progressively brighter and the tone progressively higher frequency as pattern is entered faster and faster.
 If pattern is entered incorrectly, LED should go off.
 Reset by holding both buttons simultaneously for 2 s, which causes LED to flash.

 **Save this code as `debounce.c`.
 Create a demo video that shows you playing and then resetting and playing again.
 Upload your answered questions, code and the video URL to owlspace.**